lbr-stack/pyfri/README.md

 Note, whilst FRI version 2.5 is supported some functionality is not.
 Currently, FRI Cartesian Overlay is not supported by FRI-Client-SDK_Python.

-If you have a different version, please consider [forking](https://github.com/cmower/FRI-Client-SDK_Cpp/fork) and [submitting a pull request](https://github.com/cmower/FRI-Client-SDK_Cpp/pulls).
+If you have a different version, please consider [forking](https://github.com/lbr-stack/pyFRI/fork) and [submitting a pull request](https://github.com/lbr-stack/pyFRI/pulls).

 # Install

-1. Clone repository: `$ git clone --recursive git@github.com:cmower/FRI-Client-SDK_Python.git` (make sure you include `--recursive`)
+1. Clone repository (make sure you include `--recursive`):
+   - (ssh) `$ git clone --recursive git@github.com:lbr-stack/pyFRI.git`
+   - (https) `$ git clone --recursive https://github.com/lbr-stack/pyFRI.git`
-2. Change directory: `$ cd FRI-Client-SDK_Python`
+2. Change directory: `$ cd pyFRI`
 3. Modify `fri_config.py`: uncomment the line corresponding to your version of FRI.
 4. Install: `$ pip install .`

 ## Upgrading/switching between FRI Versions

-If you upgrade your FRI version or want to switch between them, you need to manually remove the `FRI-Client-SDK_Python/build` directory before running `pip install`.
+If you upgrade your FRI version or want to switch between them, you need to manually remove the `build/` directory before running `pip install`.

 # Usage

-## Java application

-A flexible Java application is provided [here](https://github.com/cmower/LBR-Java-app).
-This must be installed on the KUKA Sunrise controller.

 ## Data types